Mixing Up Custom Paint Shades: The Basics of Color Mixing

 Shading

-• Mix in a well-ventilated area and wear gloves.
+- Work in a well-ventilated space and wear gloves.

-• Use a palette knife or paint stick instead of a brush for mixing.
-This gives you more control and avoids contaminating your brushes.
+- Use a palette knife or stick instead of a brush to mix cleanly.

 Equipment Needed for Mixing Paint